Frankgu3528/FrankGu3528/README.md

 【[My Home Page](https://frankgu3528.github.io)】

 I’m currently a junior in Zhejiang University, majoring in statistics.
 And I used to be a member of [QSCTech](https://github.com/QSCTech)。
-I spent two and a half in Hang Zhou，Now I am studying in HKUST, Hong Kong.
+I spent two and a half year in Hang Zhou，Now I am studying in HKUST, Hong Kong.

 I have a wild interest in many fields.
 Currently my reseach interest is on data mining and Large Language Models.